-Say what you will about my parents, but they worked hard, and they provided.
-We had a good home, food when I remembered to eat, and all the important things you needed to be comfortable in the twenty-first century.
-Maybe they weren’t so available when it came to emotional stuff, but nobody can have it all, can they?
+Say what you will about my parents but they worked hard and they provided.
+We had a good home, food when I remembered to eat, and all the important things to be comfortable.
+Even if they weren’t emotionally available nobody could have it all, could they?

 * * * *

-At 7:35 the beetle pulled to the curb and honked.
+At 7:35 the beetle pulled to the curb.
 Seconds later I was in the passenger seat beside the Goddess of Awesome.
-She turned and grinned from behind those oh-so-ironic sunglasses like out of an 80’s teen comedy.
+She turned and grinned from behind those oh-so-ironic sunglasses out of an 80’s teen comedy.

 “You look like crap,” Tanya said.
-From the backseat was the blaring of trumpets, saxophones, bass, and what had to be a white guy not-singing to the carnival rhythm.
+Trumpets blared from the backseat with saxophones, bass, and what had to be a white guy over a carnival track.

-She started the engine, and sneered.
+She started the engine.
 “It’s old school ska.
 Just because you don’t have an ear for the classics-”

-“It sounds like an elephant swallowed a tuba and is trying to play reggae.”
+“It sounds like an elephant swallowed a tuba.”

-She smiled like the Cheshire Cat flashing every tooth, and reached back to crank the volume.
-In place of a stereo the beetle had a boom box, as in the kind that had no idea what mp3s were.
-Like the rest of the car it was cemented in a bygone era.
+She smiled like the Cheshire Cat and flashed every tooth.
+Reached back she cranked the volume.
+In place of a stereo the beetle had a boom box, as in the kind that had no idea what MP3s were.
+Like the rest of the car it hailed from a bygone era.

 Tanya beamed.
 “I love you,” she sang, and hit the pedal.

-It was forever ago that we’d met, when a ‘fat, freckled, four-eyed tomboy’ came to the rescue of a ‘small, scared little sissy.’
-Her lion roar was burned into my memory like the thud of Adrian Dempsey hitting the dirt.
+It was forever ago that we’d met, when a ‘fat, freckled, four-eyed tomboy’ came to the rescue of a ‘small, scared little sissy’.
+Her lion roar burned into my memory like the thud of Adrian Dempsey hitting the dirt.
 There were no more bruises to take home after that, or at least not as many.
-It was by luck and maybe some candy bars that I got a best friend out of it as well as a bodyguard.
+It was by luck and some candy bars that I got a best friend as well as a bodyguard.

 “Stop that,” she said.